ropensci-archive/opendata/README.md

 * [dataone][dataone]: A package that provides read/write access to data and metadata from the DataONE network of Member Node data repositories. [more](http://releases.dataone.org/online/dataone_r/)
 * [yhatr][yhatr]: yhatr lets you deploy, maintain, and invoke models via the Yhat REST API.
 * [RSocrata][RSocrata]: Provided with a Socrata dataset resource URL, or a Socrata SoDA web API query, returns an R data frame.
 Converts dates to POSIX format.
 Supports CSV and JSON.
 Manages throttling by Socrata.
+* [OAIHarvester][OAIHarvester]: Harvest metadata using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
+* [dvn][dvn]: Provides access to The Dataverse Network APIs, to upload and search for data and metadata, especially in the social sciences. [more](http://thedata.org/)

 ### Machine learning as a service (MLaaS anyone?)